Aurora Miranda: Career

 Aurora Miranda had a successful career in Brazil and the US, perhaps overshadowed by that of her sister, Carmen Miranda.
-Aurora was six years younger than her sister and equally talented and vivacious.
+Aurora was six years younger than her sister.

-In 1932, aged 18, she was asked to perform on the Mayrink Veiga radio station by Josué de Barros, the same composer who had launched her sister's career 10 years earlier.
+In 1932, aged 18, she was asked to perform on the Mayrink Veiga radio station by Josué de Barros, the same composer who had launched her sister's career three years earlier.
 Soon she was snapped up by a rival station and within 12 months she had released her first record, Cai, Cai, Balão ("Drop, Drop Balloon") alongside the crooner then considered Brazil's rei da voz or "king of the voice", Francisco Alves.
-Alves was known for supporting up-and-coming artists and there was none more promising than Aurora, who many still believe had a more beautiful voice than Carmen.
+Alves was known for supporting up-and-coming artists such as Miranda.

 Years later, she appeared in the documentaries Once Upon a Mouse and Carmen Miranda: Bananas is My Business.

 Miranda died at the age of 90 on 22 December 2005.

 Personal life

-In 1940 she married Gabriel Richaid clad in a gold-embroidered wedding dress shipped from the US by Carmen.
+In 1940, she married Gabriel Richaid clad in a gold-embroidered wedding dress shipped from the US by Carmen.

 Unlike her sister, Aurora preferred married life to her career.
-In 1951 she returned to Rio and settled down as wife and mother.
+In 1951 she returned to Rio and settled down as a wife and mother.
 She often spoke of her sister Carmen and appeared in many documentaries.